SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Please take a look at the documentation for the [Driving Coach](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#installation) for a description of the different provider which can be configured here.

-Two type of improvements are available at the moment:
+Several boosters are available at the moment:

   1. More variations in the speech output of the Assistants will be created, if *Rephrasing* is activated.
 This is done by using a GPT to rephrase one of the pre-defined phrases.
 The *Activation* setting defines the probability, with which the rephrasing happens (and thereby how many calls to the GPT service will be done) and using the *Creativity* setting, you can define, how *strong* the rephrasing will be.
 According to my tests, a value of 50% will create some intersting variation without altering the original sense of the message.
 Please note, that there are messages, especially the urgent alerts of the Spotter, which are time-critical.
 Those messages will never be send to the AI for rephrasing.